- Low monthly repayments

 Comparing a PCP with a personal loan

 The main difference between a PCP and a personal loan is that with a personal loan you borrow the money, pay for your car, and own it immediately.
-With a PCP contract you don’t own the car, you are essentially hiring it for an agreed period of time, typically three to five years.
+With a PCP contract you don’t own the car, you are essentially hiring it for an agreed period of time, typically three years.
 You only own it if you pay the GMFV.
 This is important because if you were to run into financial difficulty during the term of your contract you would need permission from the finance company to sell the car to pay off your debt, as they are the legal owner of the car.

 How flexible is a PCP?